ArtiomL/f5-azure-ha/README.md

 The code in this repository is the proposed API-based failover solution for BIG-IP HA in Microsoft Azure.

+Updating both the Azure Load Balancer (LBAZ) and UDR (Route Tables) is supported.

+The HA / failover logic is designed to run on BIG-IPs, which is why only standard TMOS Python libraries were used.

+The minimum supported version is __12.1__ (the first TMOS version to include the Python `requests` HTTP library

 <br>
 ## Installation
 ### [azure_ad_app.ps1](azure_ad_app.ps1)